Theatre Closure and the Paradoxical Rise of English Renaissance Drama in the Civil Wars (Cambridge University Press, 2023).

-“Fourth Best: James Shirley and the Also-Rans of Early Modern Drama," in The Wiley-Blackwell Companion to Literary Evaluation, edited by Kevin De Ornellas and Richard Bradford (Wiley-Blackwell, submitted).
+“'Chief of the Second Rate': James Shirley and Dramatic Value," in The Wiley-Blackwell Companion to Literary Evaluation, edited by Kevin De Ornellas, Richard Bradford, and Madelena Gonzalez (Wiley-Blackwell, 2024): 259-270.

 “A Century of English Drama: Restoration Reprints of Tudor Drama," in Reprints and Revivals of Early Modern Drama, edited by Eoin Price and Harry Newman (Cambridge University Press, forthcoming).